 Allegations: Plaintiffs, milk sellers and plastic producers, brought an action against the state of Minnesota seeking to invalidate a Minnesota statute banning the retail sale of milk in certain plastic containers.
 Plaintiffs argued that the statute was invalid under the Equal Protection Clause of the Fourteenth Amendment of the United States Constitution.

 Outcome: Minnesota Ramsey County District Court held that the Act was unconstitutional and unenforceable.
 On appeal to the Minnesota Supreme Court, the ruling was affirmed.
 The Court reversed, finding a rational relation between the ban on plastic nonreturnable milk containers and the State objectives.
+See the opinion here.
 The Minnesota law in question was repealed in 1981 by H.F.
 No. 312 Sec.
 2.

 Am.
 Petroleum Inst. v.
 Envtl.
 Prot.
 Agency, No. 74-1465 (10th Cir.
 1976)